suppaduppax/ac_lab_common/README.md

 Lab.Common Ansible Collection
 =============================
+This collection is part of the (lab)[https://github.com/suppaduppax/ac_lab] namespace.

 Installation
 ------------
 If this wasn't installed by cloning https://github.com/suppaduppax/ac_lab then ensure that the collection is cloned inside the collections/lab directory inside your ansible collections directory to keep documentation consistent.